SiputBiru/skybox_converter_rs/README.md

-# 🌤️ Rust Skybox Converter
+# 🌤️ eq2c

-A high-performance CLI tool written in Rust to convert Equirectangular HDRI images into Cubemaps.
+eq2c (Equi-to-Cube) is a high-performance CLI tool written in Rust to convert Equirectangular HDRI images into Cubemaps.
 It supports high-precision floating-point processing, multithreaded rendering, and automatic tone mapping for LDR outputs.

 ## ✨ Features